-- Call 911 and get highway patrol on the scene, especially if anyone has been injured.
+- Call 911, especially if anyone has been injured.

 - Take photos of your vehicle, the truck, the scene of the accident, and any other vehicles involved.

 - Notify the police if you suspect that the truck driver might have been intoxicated or impaired while driving.
 If the truck driver says anything that indicates a mechanical failure was the cause of the collision, make sure to get as many details as you possibly can.
-Include details if you also suspect that the truck was overloaded.
+Note if you suspect that the truck was overloaded.

-- Give a full statement to the police and ask for a copy of the accident report.
+- Give your statement to the police and ask for a copy of the accident report.

 - Call your insurance company and file a claim, and let them know that you filed the accident report with the police.
-Give them the insurance information of the trucking company which will help your own insurance company investigate which may be to your advantage.
-Notify the insurance company as well of any suspicions you may have about the truck.
+Give them the trucking company’s insurance information of the trucking company.
+Tell the insurance company if you have any suspicions about the truck.

 2. Is overloading grounds to sue the trucking company?

 Generally speaking, yes.
-While laws prohibit trucking companies from loading more weight than their trucks can handle, overloading is a common practice because it saves time and cuts down on expenses.
-However, overloading puts semi-trucks and tractor-trailers at greater risk of suffering mechanical malfunctions, and also makes them harder to stop.
-If overloading is to blame for your truck accident injuries, you may be entitled to significant financial compensation.
+Although illegal, overloading is a common practice because it saves time and cuts expenses.
+However, overloading increases the risk that tractor-trailers will suffer mechanical malfunctions.
+If overloading is to blame for your injuries, you may be entitled to significant financial compensation.

-3. What are some other common causes of semi-truck and tractor trailer accidents?
+3. What are other common causes of semi-truck and tractor-trailer accidents?

-Along with overloading, other common causes of truck accidents that can give rise to claims for financial compensation include:
+Other causes of truck accidents that can warrant legal claims include:

 - Distracted driving